dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## "MalformedMessage"

 Details of malformed messages.
-See (#malformed-messages).
 A map containing the following:

 Field | O | T | Description
 :-----|:-:|:-:|:-----------